EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 ${HTTP_SCHEME}://${APP_QUALITY_PUBLIC_HOST}/sonarqube
 ```

+!!! note
-> **Note:** The SonarQube chart installs the OIDC plugin, but this guide does not fully configure SonarQube SSO by default.
+    The SonarQube chart installs the OIDC plugin, but this guide does not fully configure SonarQube SSO by default.
 Configure SonarQube authentication after deployment if required.

 ---